ryanc7s/capstone/README.md

 # capstone
-repository for financial data capstone case study.
+repository used for Google Data Analytics capstone case study.